YummYume/symfony-spa/CONTRIBUTING.md

 - [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) for Dockerfile and docker-compose files support,
 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for formatting generic and template files (twig, JSON, SCSS, etc...),
-- [PHP-CS-fixer](https://marketplace.visualstudio.com/items?itemName=junstyle.php-cs-fixer) for PHP files linting,
+- [PHP-CS-Fixer](https://marketplace.visualstudio.com/items?itemName=junstyle.php-cs-fixer) for PHP files linting,
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for Typescript and Svelte files linting.

 That should be all you need.

+> **Note**
+> For the PHP-CS-Fixer extension, you will need to change the value for `php-cs-fixer.executablePath` and add the absolute path to the project on your disk.
+> You can adjust the other settings however you want.

 ### Additional documentation